 At present the position remains that, where it cannot be established which of several possible producers manufactured the defective product, the Claimant's evidential burden cannot be met and the claim will be dismissed.
-The English courts have not adopted so-called "market-share" liability.
+The English courts have not adopted socalled "market-share" liability.
 In Fairchild (see the answer to question 2.2 above) Lord Hoffman considered this issue and stated obiter that market share liability did not fall within the scope of the present law on causation as the existence of several manufacturers supplying the same defective product did not materially increase the risk of injury.
 However, he indicated that the issue should be left for further consideration.
 In Barker v Corus he drew a comparison between the Fairchild principle and market share liability, but again declined to decide the point.
 It remains to be seen whether the English courts will extend the Fairchild decision to impose market share liability where the manufacturer of the defective product cannot be identified.
+In this context, an important distinction needs to be made between liability based only on marketing a product ("market-share liability") and a fact-pattern closer to Fairchild in which the Claimant has been exposed to the same drug made by different manufacturers and the actual dose or doses of the drug which caused or materially contributed to the cause of the injury cannot be identified.

-2.4 Does a failure to warn give rise to liability and, if so, in what circumstances?
+24 Does a failure to warn give rise to liability and, if so, in what circumstances?
 What information, advice and warnings are taken into account: only information provided directly to the injured party, or also information supplied to an intermediary in the chain of supply between the manufacturer and consumer?
 Does it make any difference to the answer if the product can only be obtained through the intermediary who owes a separate obligation to assess the suitability of the product for the particular consumer, e.g. a surgeon using a temporary or permanent medical device, a doctor prescribing a medicine or a pharmacist recommending a medicine?
 Is there any principle of "learned intermediary" under your law pursuant to which the supply of information to the learned intermediary discharges the duty owed by the manufacturer to the ultimate consumer to make available appropriate product information?